zanedr/front-end-submissions-public/1701/mod-3/self-directed/Chris_Jordan/1-checkin.md

 Check In 4, Thursday:
  get favorites to be saved onto the database by user and render that in a seperate component get most of the components tested

+ Check In 5, Monday:
+ Testing, UI/UX
+ Email for signup uses only emails.